LeFishe/piratedgames-megathread/README.md

 - [Online-fix.me](https://online-fix.me/) - Online multiplayer games.
 - [Ovagames](http://www.ovagames.com/) - DDL Games.
 - [RLSBB](https://rlsbb.ru/) - DDL Scene Releases.
+- [DownloadHa](https://downloadha.com) - DDL Games.
+Use a translator like MATE Translate Browser Extension on here as the site is in Persian.
+This site is good and has a lot of up-to-date stuff, sometimes you might see some unsafe uploaders from the unsafe or untrusted list, if that's the case, don't go for that download and pick another option or a different site instead.
 - [SCNLOG.ME](https://scnlog.me/) - DDL Scene Releases.
 - [SteamUnlocked](https://steamunlocked.net/) - Pre-Installed Steam games for ease of use
-- [Torrminatorr Forum](https://forum.torrminatorr.com/) - DDL games - Scene games and GOG Releases.
+- [Torrminatorr Forum](https://forum.torrminatorr.com/) - DDL games - Scene games and GOG Releases including a bunch of Linux Games.
 - [The MegaDrive Discord](https://discord.gg/FQ6EaprXyr) - Large Open-Directory of games and other media from the community.
 From repacks made by their own community to pre-installations and cracks.

 Oculus Quest users can download games from [this thread](https://cs.rin.ru/forum/viewtopic.php?f=38&t=103122) on [CS.RIN.RU](http://cs.rin.ru/) forum.
 [This post](https://cs.rin.ru/forum/viewtopic.php?p=2077062#p2077062) is also helpful.